Accenture/openathon-2019-angular/lab-05/README.md

 ...
 ```

-We're taking the server response and if this response has an *email* property we are sure that the response is correct and we save the user in the local storage (to use it when and where we want).
-After, we run the *setUser* method to set the *isAuthenticated* variable according to the result (true if all is good) and be able to return this variable when someone ask us for the authentication of the user through public method *checkUser* method.
+We're taking the server response and if this response has an *email* property we are sure that the response is correct, so we save the user in the local storage (to use it when and whenever we want).
+After that, we run the *setUser* method to set the *isAuthenticated* variable according to the result (true if all is good) and to be able to return this variable when someone ask us for the authentication of the user through public method *checkUser* method.

-> **_Side Note:_**  Note that *setUser* method is private as we only need it in this service but *checkUser* is exposed to other components where we inject this service and we need it as public.
+> **_Side Note:_**  Note that *setUser* method is **private** as we only need it in this service but *checkUser* is exposed to other components where we inject this service and we need it as **public**.

-Like in the event service we create a *handleError* method.
-Please study the signup method, we are sure that you can understand it :)
+Like in the event service, we create a *handleError* method.
+Please study the signup method.
+We are sure that you can understand it :)

-At the end the service has to be like this:
+At the end, the service must be like next:

 ```javascript
 import { Injectable } from "@angular/core";